The Iron Stove: Variants

+United States

 American folklorist Marie Campbell collected an American variant from informant "Aunt" Lizbeth Fields.
 In this tale, titled The Little Old Rusty Cook Stove in the Woods, a king's daughter loses her way in the woods.
 Suddenly, she hears a voice coming from inside an old cook stove.
 The voice from inside the cook stove belongs to a prince.
 The prince asks for her help in getting him out of the stove, and in exchange he will help her, if she marries him.
 The king's daughter agrees and finds her way back to her father.
 She explains the situation to the king, but he disagrees with sending her back to the stove.
 So he orders a miller's daughter, then a fisherman's daughter in her stead.
 Each maiden returns without releasing the prince.
 The king's daughter goes herself to the stove and liberates the prince from the stove.
 She goes back to the castle to say goodbye to her father, but says more than three words and the prince disappears.
 The king's daughter tries to search for him and finds a hut in the woods, where toad-frogs live.
 After spending a night there, the toad-frogs give her two needles and a plough-wheel - to use to climb a glass mountain - and three nuts.
 The king's daughter climbs the glass mountain and hires herself as a cook in a castle.
 The king's daughter discovers the "stove prince" is living there and is soon to be married to another wife.
 The king's daughter cracks opens the nuts to produce dresses she uses to bribe the false bride for three nights with the stove prince.
 In a review of Marie Campbell's book, German scholar Kurt Ranke noted that the American tale corresponded to the German one by the Grimms.